Family Doctor Enrollment in Ontario

 - Walk-in clinics are required to notify your family doctor of your visit if you're enrolled in a patient enrollment model.

-- This notification typically includes the reason for the visit and any treatment provided.
+- The notification usually includes the reason for the visit and any treatment provided.

-- Some information might not be transmitted if the walk-in clinic doesn't have your family doctor's contact details.
+- If the walk-in clinic doesn't have your family doctor's contact details, the report may never arrive.

 Impact on Family Doctor Relationship

-Frequent use of walk-in clinics can affect your relationship with your family doctor:
+Frequent walk-in visits can affect your relationship with your family doctor:

-- It suggests you're not using them as your primary care provider.
+- It suggests you aren't treating them as your primary provider.

-- Quality of Care: Your family doctor is best positioned to provide comprehensive care based on your full medical history.
+- Quality of care.
+Your family doctor is in the best position to make decisions based on your full medical history.

-- Inform your family doctor about any walk-in clinic visits.
+- Tell your family doctor about any walk-in visits.

-- Use your family doctor for non-urgent issues during regular hours.
+- Book non-urgent issues during their regular hours.

-- Discuss any concerns about accessibility or care with your family doctor.
+- Raise any concerns about access or wait times with them directly.

 - After-hours care:

-- If your family doctor's office is closed and you need immediate, non-emergency care.
+- Your family doctor's office is closed and you need same-day, non-emergency care.

-- Many family practices have agreements with specific after-hours clinics.
+- Many family practices partner with specific after-hours clinics.

-- When traveling and unable to see your regular doctor.
+- Travelling and can't see your regular doctor.

 - Specialized services:

-- Some walk-in clinics offer services your family doctor may not, like travel vaccinations.
+- Some walk-ins offer things your family doctor may not, like travel vaccinations.

 - Long wait times:

-- If your family doctor can't see you in a reasonable timeframe for an acute issue.
+- Your family doctor can't see you within a reasonable window for an acute issue.

 Best Practices for Patients

-- Schedule appointments for non-urgent issues during regular hours.
+- Book non-urgent issues during their regular hours.

-- Inform your family doctor about any walk-in clinic visits.
+- Tell your family doctor about walk-in visits.

 - Keep records:

-- Request copies of any tests or treatments received.
+- Ask for copies of any tests or treatments.

-- For urgent, non-emergency situations when your doctor is unavailable.
+- For urgent, non-emergency issues when your doctor is unavailable.

 - Follow up:

-- Schedule a follow-up with your family doctor after a walk-in clinic visit.
+- Book a follow-up with your family doctor after a walk-in visit.

 Recent Changes and Policies

-- Walk-in clinic integration: Some family health teams now incorporate walk-in services for enrolled patients.
+- Some family health teams now offer walk-in services to their own rostered patients.

-In Ontario, your family doctor can indeed know if you use a walk-in clinic, primarily through the OHIP billing system and mandatory reporting practices.
-Virtual Telemedicine services like TeleTest do not bill OHIP for providing care, so your family doctor isn't penalized for accessing care from another provider.
-This means you can use TeleTest for lab testing or renewal needs when your doctor isn't available without the risk of being removed from their practice.
+Your family doctor can find out about walk-in visits, mostly through OHIP billing and required reporting.
+Virtual telemedicine services like TeleTest don't bill OHIP, so your family doctor isn't penalized when you use one.
+You can use TeleTest for lab testing or prescription renewals when your doctor isn't available, without risking your spot on their roster.